 - Students are expected to attend all class sessions, arrive on time, and stay for the entire class session.
 If a student is to be absent, the student should notify the instructor in advance and get approved.
 If the absence is due to religious observance, a Rutgers-approved activity, illness, or family emergency/death, also send the instructor full details and supporting documentation within one week of your absence. - Since class attendance is expected, students are responsible for all announcements made or material handed out in class, regardless of their attendance. - In the unlikely event that the instructor cannot make it to class, students will be notified via email and Canvas as far in advance as possible. - Attend with an open mind and engage in class discussions.
 All discussions should be conducted in a respectful and civil manner.
-Questions regarding the lecture contents are highly encouraged during and after class. - All unauthorized recordings of class lectures/discussions are prohibited.
+Questions regarding the lecture contents are highly encouraged during and after class. - A quick and quiet clarification or question of a classmate is acceptable but keep side conversations to a minimum as to not disrupt the class for your peers. - Email, web surf, text and use cell phones before and after class not during.
+Laptops or tablets will be allowed in class for reading and taking notes, but not other activities unrelated to this course. - All unauthorized recordings of class lectures/discussions are prohibited.